NashTech-Labs/Campus-Recruitment-Dataset-Analysis/README.md

 ## Use this Workflow
-Clone this repository in the knime-workspace folder then Open/Restart the KNIME Analytics Platform you will get the workflow of this project.
+Clone this repository in the knime-workspace folder then Open/Restart the KNIME Analytics Platform you will see the workflow of this project in the explorer section.